gnachman/iterm2-website/source/_includes/3.5/documentation-search-syntax.md

 ### Operators

 You may prefix a phrase in the search query with an *operator* to narrow your query.
-Only two operators are defined:
+These operators are defined:

  * The *name:* operator only tries to match words in the profile's name.
  * The *tag:* operator only tries to match words in the profile's tags.
+ * The *command:* operator only tries to match words in the proifle's command.
+Note that the command is only searched for words that explicitly use the `command` operator.
+Available in iTerm2 version 3.5.5 and later.

 ### Quoting